 Contribution rates are established by IPERS following the annual actuarial valuation, which applies IPERS' Contribution Rate Funding Policy and Actuarial Amortization Method.
 State statute limits the amount rates can increase or decrease each year to 1 percentage point.
 IPERS Contribution Rate Funding Policy requires that the actuarial contribution rate be determined using the "entry age normal" actuarial cost method and the actuarial assumptions and methods approved by the IPERS Investment Board.
 The actuarial contribution rate covers normal cost plus the unfunded actuarial liability payment based on a 30-year amortization period.
-The payment to amortize the unfunded actuarial liability is determined as a level percentage of payroll, based on the Actuarial Amortization Method adopted by the Investment Board.
+The payment to amortize the unfunded actuarial liability is determined as a level percentage of payroll, based on the Actuarial Amortization

 CITY OF SIOUX CENTER, IOWA

 Notes to Financial Statements

-June 30, 2021
+June 30, 2020